ROBLOX-Reverse-Engineering/RRE-Site/docs/Client Features/JoinScripts.md

 The migration to JSON was part of the major client security overhaul which was removing the Lua Compiler from the client.

-[^1]: The originally URL was https://www.roblox.com/Game/Join.ashx
+[^1]: The original URL was https://www.roblox.com/Game/Join.ashx